DataDog/datadog-api-client-python/docs/v1/UsersApi.md

 # **create_user**
 > UserResponse create_user(body)

-Create a user
+Create a user for your organization.

-Create a user for your organization.  **Note**: Users can only be created with the admin access role if application keys belong to administrators.
+**Note**: Users can only be created with the admin access role if application keys belong to administrators.

 ### Example